CeciliaSwe/portfolio-3rd/README.md

 Document tracking is a Python Terminal application that runs in the Code Institute mock terminal on Heroku.

-The application is intended for Document tracking for various site staff roles within Pharmaceutical Clinical Trials and can be used to facilitate document tracking in gspread by adding rows applicable for the given input.
+The application is intended for Document tracking for various site staff roles within Pharmaceutical Clinical Trials and can be used to facilitate document tracking in gspread by adding rows applicable for the given input and by updating existing rows with new status and deadline.

 The live site can be found [here](https://portfolio-3rd.herokuapp.com/)